emrecolako/chart-curvature/README.md

 This project was started as an experiment with the focus of analysing financial price data and as an attempt to  understand the relation between the price trend as a curve and the curvature of that curve.

 ## Abstract
-The initial question that I have asked at the beginning of my research was: _What are the benefits of representing price data as a curve?_
+The initial question that I have asked myself at the very beginning of my research was: _Are there any benefits to representing and analysing price data as curves?_

-Later, it became a bit more clear that by focusing on a specific quality of the price curve has the potential to provide a greater use value.
-So I came up with a slightly more specific question: _What is the relation between the curvature of a price curve and the underlying price movement of a security?_
+Later, it became a bit more clear that by focusing on a specific quality of the price curve, one might come up with a greater use value.
+So I asked a slightly more specific question: _What is the relation between the curvature of a price curve and the underlying price movement of a security?_

 The first question is easier to answer.
-Representing price with curves is nothing new.
+Representing price data with curves is nothing new.
+Line charts have been around for quite a long time and these are the preferred way of visualising price movements for many traders and analysts out there.

 <p align="center">
   <img width="400" height="400" alt="Example Line Chart"